ncodeyx/vestacp-nextcloud-template/README.md

 ```

 Then select them from the Control Panel > Domains > Domainname.com > Templates
+Make sure to enable the Apache headers module using `a2enmod headers` or else Apache will not start.

 If you have enabled SSL, then also put this in your .htaccess file, which will force an SSL connection.